Hidden and Famous Sites in the Sacred Valley in Peru

 THE SACRED VALLEY, or Vilcamayo to the Incas, some 30 km northwest of Cusco, traces its sinuous and staggeringly beautiful course towards Urubamba, Ollantaytambo, and finally Machu Picchu, the most famous ruins in South America.
 And a place that never fails to impress, no matter how tired you are or how commercial it seems.

 The steep river valley opens into a narrow but fertile alluvial plain, which the Incas heavily farmed.
 Several microclimates within 30 km of the valley allow for specializations in different fruits, corn, and local plants.
-The river begins in the high Andes south of Cusco as the Vilcanota River to the Sacred Valley; from here on downstream, it is known as the Urubamba River, a magnificent and energetic torrent that empties directly into the jungle to merge with other vital headwaters of the Amazon.
+The river begins in the high Andes south of Cusco as the Vilcanota River, flowing into the Sacred Valley; downstream, it is known as the Urubamba River, a magnificent and energetic torrent that empties directly into the jungle, merging with other vital headwaters of the Amazon.

 Standing guard over the two ends of the Sacred Valley, the ancient Inca citadels of Pisac and Ollantaytambo rise above the impressive Vilcanota-Urubamba River and are among the most evocative ruins in Peru.

-Pisac Colonial Town is a pretty little town with one of the best artisan markets in Peru.
+Pisac Colonial Town is a pretty little town with one of Peru’s best artisan markets.
 It is just 32 km northeast of Cusco, near the end of the wild run of the Vilcanota River from Urcos.
 Further downstream are the ancient towns of Calca, Yucay, and Urubamba, which have the most visitor facilities.

-Like Pisac, it is developing a reputation as a meditation and spiritual center but retains its traditional Andean charm.
+Like Pisac, it is developing a reputation as a meditation and spiritual center, while retaining its traditional Andean charm.
 As you move through the valley, the weather worsens, and you see pears, peaches, and cherries growing in abundance.
 In July and August, large piles of corn lie by the roadside, waiting to be used as cattle feed.

 At the northern end of the Sacred Valley, even the magnificent old town of Ollantaytambo is overwhelmed by the excellent temple fortress that clings to the sheer cliffs at its side.
-Although very touristy, the small town is a charming place to spend time, with a good variety of restaurants, and is a convenient location in the heart of an excellent hiking country.
-It is an ideal base to take a tent and trek over one of the minor tributaries of the Urubamba or tackle one of the Salcantay trails.
+Although very touristy, the small town is a charming place to spend time, with a good variety of restaurants, and is conveniently located in the heart of excellent hiking country.
+It is an ideal base to pitch a tent and trek along one of the minor tributaries of the Urubamba or to tackle one of the Salcantay trails.

 Beyond Ollantaytambo, the route becomes too winding for any trail to follow.
 The valley closes around the train tracks, and the Urubamba River begins to rush and twist beneath Machu Picchu.